-During 2014, our board of directors held 13 meetings, and its three permanent committees, the audit committee, compensation committee and nominating and governance committee, collectively held 24 meetings.
-In 2014, our board of directors also formed a pricing committee in connection with our follow-on offering of the Company's common stock.
-The pricing committee held one meeting in 2014.
+During 2015, our board of directors held 10 meetings.
+During 2015, our board's three permanent committees, the audit committee, compensation committee and nominating and governance committee, collectively held 14 meetings.
+In 2015, our board also formed a pricing committee in connection with a follow-on offering of the Company's common stock.
+The pricing committee held one meeting in 2015.

-All of our directors attended at least 75% of the aggregate of all meetings of the board of directors and the committees on which he or she served during 2014.
+All of our directors except one attended at least 75% of the aggregate of all meetings of the board of directors and the committees on which he or she served during 2015.
 Although we do not have a formal written policy with respect to directors' attendance at our annual meetings of stockholders, we generally encourage all directors to attend.
-In 2014, directors Mason R. Holland, Jr. and Shawn A. Jenkins attended the annual meeting of stockholders.
+In 2015, directors Mason R. Holland, Jr. and Shawn A. Jenkins attended the annual meeting of stockholders.